Water Reclamation Plants

 Wildcat Hill WRP

-The Wildcat Hill plant, located at 2800 N. El Paso Road in Flagstaff, is an advanced wastewater treatment facility capable of treating 6 million gallons per day.
+The Wildcat Hill plant, located at 2800 North El Paso Road in Flagstaff, is an advanced wastewater treatment facility capable of treating 6 million gallons per day.
 The facility treats the sludge generated from thein addition to its own.
 Methane gas, which is generated from the treatment process, is used to power equipment and reduce electrical power consumption.
 The plant is capable of generating enough standby power to operate indefinitely in case of a power failure.

-Secondary Treatment: Biological Process.
 The wastewater now undergoes the integrated fixed-film activated sludge (IFAS) process (4), where remaining organic material and ammonia nitrogen are converted to more treatable products such as settleable solids and nitrogen gas.
 The secondary clarifiers (5) remove the settleable solids produced in the IFAS; these solids are either recycled back to the IFAS or pumped to the anaerobic digester.

-Tertiary Treatment: Physical/Chemical.
 During the final steps of the wastewater treatment process, the wastewater enters either the membrane or sand filtration areas (6), which remove any remaining particulate matter.
 The water is then disinfected (7) to neutralize any remaining pathogens.
-The water is now fully treated, and is either distributed into the City’s reclaimed water system (8) or discharged to the Rio de Flag (9).
-Both the Wildcat Hill and the Rio de Flag Water Reclamation Plants meet all of the Arizona Department of Environmental Quality’s requirements for high-quality reclaimed water.
+The water is now fully treated, and is either distributed into the City's reclaimed water system (8) or discharged to the Rio de Flag (9).
+Both the Wildcat Hill and the Rio de Flag Water Reclamation Plants meet all of the Arizona Department of Environmental Quality's requirements for high-quality reclaimed water.

 Photos of the IFAS and WRP